tw-mosip/inji-openid4vp-ios-swift/README.md

 2. InvalidQueryParams exception is thrown if
     - query params are not present in the Request
     - there is a issue while extracting the params
-    - both presentation_definition & scope are present in Request
-    - neither presentation_definition nor scope present in Request
+    - presentation_definition is not present in Request
 3. InvalidInput exception is thrown if any of required params value is empty
 4. InvalidVerifierClientID exception is thrown if the received request client_iD & response_uri are not matching with any of the trusted verifiers